sp4ghet/GGDuelsFetcher/README.md

 ![A1 Cell](images/A1.png)

 4. Navigate to the `Data` sheet using the tabs at the bottom to view your processed data and graphs.

 ***Note:*** the spreadsheet may take a few seconds to calculate the stats if you add/remove/change a large amount of data.
 Please wait until the blue bar at the top-right of the page finishes loading.
 If you don't see this, then you should be good to go!

 ![Loading](images/loading.png)

-## Phase 4: Updating your stats
+## Phase 3: Updating your stats
 If you want to update your stats after playing more duels, you can do so very easily.

-**Note:** If your spreadsheet version is before `v1.1`, you'll need to re-copy the spreadsheet and paste your data into cell `A1` on the sheet named `PASTE HERE`.
+**Note:** If your spreadsheet version is before `v1.5`, you'll need to re-copy the spreadsheet and paste your data into cell `A1` on the sheet named `PASTE HERE`.

 1. From your spreadsheet, copy the ID of your most recent duels match.
 If you're using my spreadsheet, it should be cell `A2` of the `CALC` sheet.
 2. Follow Phase 1 and 2 from above like before.
-However, once you reach Phase 1 Step 8, add your most recent duels ID, inside quotation marks, after the `100` like so:
+However, in step 1 add your most recent duels ID to `const lastId = "-->HERE<--";`

 ![Updated Script](images/update.png)

-3. Complete the rest of Phase 1 and 2 like before.
+3. Complete the rest of Phase 1 like before.
 4. Once done, you can paste your raw stats string into column 1 of any row of the spreadsheet (although it might be best for you to paste it right after your old stats).

 ![Paste New Stats](images/updatepaste.png)